huseyindeniz/gitops-lab/README.md

 The primary objective of this repository is to build a robust GitOps playground, integrating tools and platforms like Kubernetes, Terraform, Argo CD, Helm, and GitHub Workflows.
 This environment will support a wide array of operational goals, including:

-- **Establishing a Manageable Database Migration Infrastructure in the Cloud** Implement an effective GitOps-based strategy for database migrations using EF Core, supporting seamless migrations and schema management across multiple cloud environments.
+- **Establishing a Manageable Database Migration Infrastructure in the Cloud**:
+  Implement an effective GitOps-based strategy for database migrations using EF Core, supporting seamless migrations and schema management across multiple cloud environments.
 - **Deploying and Configuring Core Infrastructure Components**:
   Set up Kubernetes clusters on AWS, AKS, GKE, and DOKS, with necessary networking (VPC) and cluster resources for multi-cloud testing and management.